Chris2319/ExpoBoilerPlate/README.md

 ## How to navigate the application:

 1. TODO - Once route layout has been decided on please update this.

+## Boy scout rule.

+1. Leave the campground cleaner than you found it.
+2. In short;
+   1. remove comments and unused imports,
+   2. delete unused functions,
+   3. keep imports grouped
+   4. alphabetized where possible

 ## 5 STEP PROCESS: